R-unic/flamework-template/README.md

     - `@SpawnTask()` - Wraps the method in a `task.spawn`
     - `@LinkRemote(remote: ClientReceiver)` - Binds a method to a remote being fired
     - `@LinkSerializedRemote(remote: ClientReceiver, deserializer: Serializer)` - Binds a method to a remote being fired and automatically deserializes arguments
-- Included logger (not very good tbh, probably use `@rbxts/log` w/ `@rbxts/zircon`)
-- Object pooling classes
-  - Generic `InstancePool<T>`
-  - `PartPool` for parts
-  - `UIPool` for UI objects
 - Custom lifecycle hooks:
   - OnCharacterAdd/OnCharacterRemove
   - OnPlayerJoin/OnPlayerLeave
   - OnDataLoad/OnDataUpdate
   - LogStart (logs when a singleton/component is started)
-- `@rbxts/flamework-binary-serializer` is included with serializers created & exported in `shared/network.ts`
-  - This package serializes tables and instances into buffers (list of bytes) which reduces the size of the data massively.
-It is useful for optimizing networking
-  - You can skip manually deserializing arguments from remotes by using the `@LinkSerializedRemote` decorator

 ## Usage